prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/lifecycles.md

     }
     ```

-Under the hood, Oh My Prvd will register all providers that specify an
+Under the hood, Prvd 'M Wrong will register all providers that specify an
 `onPlayerAdded` method.

 ### Firing The Lifecycle